 With all of this hype, one has to wonder if 3D will be the next shift for Nintendo.
 It is most definitely a technological feat to release a 3D handheld with the capabilities the 3DS will have.
 Could the handheld be a peak at what Nintendo has planned for the living room?

-The whole 3D trend has been interesting to watch unfold, like in modern warfare 3.
-In the theaters, the prospect of 3D movie watching has been met with reactions from all across the spectrum.
-People have come to love it, some to hate it, while others believe it’s all about the quality of the movie and how the 3D is used.
+The whole 3D trend has been interesting to watch unfold, like in cod ghosts.
+In the theaters, the prospect of 3D movie watching has been met with reactions from all across the spectrum, like with the 48 fps debate.
+People have come to love it, some to hate it, while others believe it’s all about the quality of the movie and how the 3D is used in call of duty ghost multiplayer.
 As for the video game world, there is 3D out there right now.
 However, it requires glasses and a whole lot of financial investment.
 Which is why it’s really not doing well at the moment.

 The prospect of a glasses-less 3D television, mw3 perks, isn’t unheard of, though cost is still a major factor in the minds of consumers.
 One wonders if Nintendo is watching this all unfold while thinking up ideas for their next console.
 If they’re looking at releasing a console in the next 2-3 years, do trends show 3D televisions making more a push during this time?
 If this is the case, will Nintendo take that chance?